Chat with us, powered by LiveChat Skip to content

 Surgeons Weigh In: Top Indications for WBCT

-Weight bearing CT (WBCT) imaging has fundamentally changed the evaluation and management of foot and ankle disorders.
-Conditions such as hallux valgus, progressive collapsing foot deformity (PCFD), ankle instability, and traumatic deformities are a few of the conditions that have been positively impacted by WBCT.
-The following panelists of experts share their insights and experiences in the use of WBCT in clinical practice as well as the future direction of the modality.
+Weight bearing CT (WBCT) imaging has fundamentally changed the evaluation and management of foot and ankle disorders such as hallux valgus, progressive collapsing foot disorder (PCFD), ankle instability, and traumatic deformities.
+The following panel of experts share their insights and experiences in the use of WBCT in clinical practice as well as their opinions on the future direction of the modality.

 What are your primary indications for WBCT?